ChrisMcNealy/Game-Structure/README.md

 1.  void DarkGDK ()

-	This is the most important function in the program.
+	This is the most important function in the entire program.
 Almost everything that occurs in the game, uses this function.
 The commented sections inside allow the programmer to view their mouse's coordinates on the screen.
 This can be crucial when needing to know where to place objects.

 2. void movePersonOrWorld (int &, int &, int &)